Bennett gets late goal to lift Devils over Wild (Jan 17, 2017) | FOX Sports

 Zucker’s 12th goal of the season gave Minnesota a 2-0 advantage midway through the second.
 But the lowest-scoring team in the Eastern Conference came back.

-Zacha, the sixth-overall pick in the 2015 draft, scored for the first time since Nov.
-25 and had his first point in 17 games.
-Zacha’s goal was his third of the season after a tough transition in his first full season in the NHL, which has included four games as a healthy scratch.
+Zacha, the sixth-overall pick in the 2015 draft, scored in the second for his first goal since Nov.
+25. Henrique scored early in the third, one of three goals in the period for New Jersey.

+”It’s frustrating because we threw it away,” Dubnyk said. ”We haven’t done that.
+We talked about this is an important game for us.
+Tie game with two minutes left, that’s where we’re usually solid.”

-NOTES: Minnesota D Jonas Brodin left in the second period with an unspecified injury and did not return. … New Jersey was still without D Andy Greene and F Vernon Fiddler.
+NOTES: Minnesota D Jonas Brodin left in the second period with broken finger and did not return.
+Boudreau didn’t have another details on the injury after the game. … New Jersey was still without D Andy Greene and F Vernon Fiddler.
 Fiddler missed his 11th game with a lower-body injury, while Greene missed his seventh game with an upper-body injury. … Schneider had stopped 172 of 183 shots (.940 percent) over his previous seven starts. … The Wild is 13-5-1 against the Eastern Conference after going 13-16-3 against the East last season.

 UP NEXT